reactql/old_docs/source/faq.md

 Check out [Awesome GraphQL](https://github.com/chentsulin/awesome-graphql) for a list of current libraries and resources for your back-end platform.

 FWIW, I generally use [Apollo Server](http://dev.apollodata.com/tools/) (Node.js) and [Graphene](http://graphene-python.org/) (Python) in my own projects for building GraphQL servers.

+> ReactQL is intended for apps that *consume* GraphQL, rather than supply it.
+Creating a GraphQL server is a back-end concern that's outside of the scope of this starter kit.